 The Company's directors and executive officers, as well as any persons holding more than 10% of the Company's outstanding common shares, are required to report their initial ownership of common shares and any subsequent changes in their ownership to the SEC.
 Specific due dates have been established by the SEC for such filings, and the Company is required to disclose in this proxy statement any failure to file by those dates.
-Based on its review of (i) Section 16(a) reports filed on behalf of these individuals for their transactions during the Company's 2019 fiscal year and (ii) documentation received from one or more of these individuals that no annual Form 5 reports were required to be filed by them for the Company's 2019 fiscal year, the Company believes that all Section 16(a) reports were filed timely, except that Kimberly A. Canady did not timely file one Form 4 reporting one transaction.
+Based on its review of (i) Section 16(a) reports filed on behalf of these individuals for their transactions during the Company's 2020 fiscal year and (ii) documentation received from one or more of these individuals that no annual Form 5 reports were required to be filed by them for the Company's 2020 fiscal year, the Company believes that all Section 16(a) reports were filed timely.